sailscastshq/docs.sailscasts.com/docs/klean-ui/theming.md

 ```

 If the stored preference is `system`, application-owned code resolves the media query and writes `light` or `dark` before paint.
 A server-readable cookie is the right convention when SSR must avoid a flash.

+The mode preference is a Durable UI concern because a person chose it.
+Store that preference in application-owned code, resolve it before paint, and leave component source unaware of the storage mechanism.

+## Proving applications, not themes

+Hagfish and Slipway intentionally keep different typography, spacing, color, density, shadow, and motion.
+They prove that Klean's semantic and behavioral source accepts radically different application-owned Tailwind.
+They are not named themes and do not appear in a theme selector.

 ## Accessibility invariants